 This solution is adapted to virtual environment specificities and should take into consideration VNd migrations.
 In fact, this aspect is easily managed since we have a central authentication server that keeps all necessary information about a given VNd.
 This can change the location of different physical node without changing its IP address.
 So any node can be all time reachable via the network.
-In this case, the server have just to re-authenticate the VNd without a notification of the user.
+This is possible thanks to TRILL protocol [?].In this case, the server have just to reauthenticate the VNd without a notification of the user.